 With the Lausanne-WEA Creation Care team, in April 2018 A Rocha Australia and Tahlee co-hosted a conference on creation care in the Oceania region, attended by people from several Pacific Island countries, other overseas guests and Indigenous Australians.

-Due to changes in circumstances, the Tahlee Centre for Creation Care was placed on hold in 2019.
-A Rocha Australia will renegotiate its involvement at Tahlee once the new site managers have become fully established.
+Due to changes in circumstances, including transfer of property management to a different organisation and change in focus, the Tahlee Centre for Creation Care was placed on hold in 2019.